-We will report on each of these areas in our ISA 260 report.
+We will report on each of these areas in our ISA 260 report which we plan to issue in September 2019.

-Pages seven to eight
+Pages seven and eight

 Financial statement audit

 Our financial statements audit work follows a three stage audit process which is identified below.
 Appendix three provides more detail on the activities that this includes.
 This report concentrates on the audit planning stage of the financial statements audit.